Facts & Figures

 - Connecting with an academic advisor

-Staff have worked to better understand what challenges UA students may face, and to better understand why they leave the UA.
+Staff have worked to better understand what challenges Arizona students may face, and to better understand why they leave the institution.
 Through internal data gathering and analysis and external partnerships we have been able to identify why students leave campus as well as what helps students thrive.